Dogman (2023 film): Critical response

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 59% based on 71 reviews, with an average rating of 5.5/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 59% based on 71 reviews, in clear disagreement with the average viewer rating of 84%.
 The website's critics consensus reads, "While Besson, Landry Jones, and a pack of mutts lend DogMan their roaring souls, this entry offers ample creative risks and kibbled returns."
 Metacritic, which uses a weighted average, assigned the film a score of 45 out of 100 from 23 critics, indicating "mixed or average" reviews.
+Audience feedback is also more positive, with an average score of 67 out of 100 on Metacritic.

 Catherine Bray, in her review for The Guardian, called Dogman "the most ludicrous film you'll see all year, maybe ever".
 Peter Bradshaw of The Guardian awarded the movie three stars out of five, describing it as odd, but well-executed and amusing.
 French film critics of Radio France criticized the accumulation of clichés and the lack of cohesion of the plot.
 Jean-Luc Wachthausen of Le Point, however, found the film "disturbing and keeping its promises".